suyashi-agarwal/distracted-driver-monitoring/README.md

 ## 📖 About the Project

-[cite_start]This project is an end-to-end machine learning pipeline designed to enhance road safety by detecting mobile phone usage by drivers in real-time[cite: 3]. [cite_start]Leveraging a state-of-the-art YOLOv8 deep learning model, the system processes in-cabin visual data to identify signs of distraction, providing a foundation for creating timely alerts[cite: 4, 51]. [cite_start]The pipeline covers the entire ML lifecycle, from data preprocessing and model training to evaluation, adhering to MLOps principles for maintainability and continuous improvement[cite: 34].
+This project is an end-to-end machine learning pipeline designed to enhance road safety by detecting mobile phone usage by drivers in real-time.
+Leveraging a state-of-the-art YOLOv8 deep learning model, the system processes in-cabin visual data to identify signs of distraction, providing a foundation for creating timely alerts.
+The pipeline covers the entire ML lifecycle, from data preprocessing and model training to evaluation, adhering to MLOps principles for maintainability and continuous improvement.

 ## ✨ Key Features

 * **Real-time Distraction Detection**: Trained to identify drivers using a mobile phone.
-* [cite_start]**State-of-the-Art Model**: Utilizes the YOLOv8 architecture, which is recognized for its high accuracy and speed[cite: 51].
+* **State-of-the-Art Model**: Utilizes the YOLOv8 architecture, which is recognized for its high accuracy and speed[cite: 51].
-* [cite_start]**Data Processing Pipeline**: Includes Python scripts for preprocessing raw visual data, including denoising and resizing, to prepare it for training[cite: 81, 85, 87].
+* **Data Processing Pipeline**: Includes Python scripts for preprocessing raw visual data, including denoising and resizing, to prepare it for training.
-* [cite_start]**Ethical Considerations**: The project acknowledges the importance of ethical AI, including data privacy and the prevention of algorithmic bias[cite: 6].
+* **Ethical Considerations**: The project acknowledges the importance of ethical AI, including data privacy and the prevention of algorithmic bias.

 ## 🛠️ Technologies Used